polyaxon/polyaxon/docs/integrations/kaniko.md

 ```

 ## Using Kaniko as the default build backend

-In order to deploy Polyaxon with Kaniko as the default backend build option, user need to set `buildBackend` in their Polyaxon deployment config file.
+In order to deploy Polyaxon with Kaniko as the default backend build option, users need to set `buildBackend` in their Polyaxon deployment config file.

 ```yaml
 ...